MeadCo/ScriptX.Print.Client/docs/api.md

 | reject | function | function to call on failure with reason for failure |

 <br/>
-<a id="MeadCoScriptXPrintLicensing.GetLicenseAsync"></a>
+<a id="MeadCo.ScriptX.PrintLicensing.GetLicenseAsync"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrintLicensing.GetLicenseAsync(resolve, reject)</h3>Get the details on the connected license.
+    MeadCo.ScriptX.PrintLicensing.GetLicenseAsync(resolve, reject)</h3>Get the details on the connected license.
 If it hasnt been applied yet, then queryfor the details (but dont apply it and connectLite() MUST have been called).

 | Param | Type | Description |